Alternative Text Materials

 We recommend that you contact your professors via email or that you talk to them in person to inquire about their book selections after you have registered for their classes.

 If you are unable to speak with your professors before the start of the semester, please request your alternative text materials as soon as you have identified the books you will need to be converted, even if it is a few weeks into the semester.
-Requests that are submitted later than three weeks will be accepted, however, please be aware of the 7-10 business day production timeframe.
-You may not receive your books before the start of class.

 Obtaining Electronic Formats